kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

 # Slicing lists

-We already learned how to [index](python_lists_indexing.md) a list: using an integer between square brackets `[]` to extract one data from a list.
-Sometimes, we need to extract not only one data, but a sub-list containing multiple data.
+We already learned how to [index](python_lists_indexing.md) a list, using an integer between square brackets `[]` to extract one element from a list.
+Sometimes, we need to extract not only one element, but a sub-list containing multiple elements.
 For instance, we may want to keep a certain portion of a list and discard the rest.
 This is done using slicing.

-:::{important}
+:::{note}
 Everything on this page also applies to tuples.
 :::

 ## Slicing syntax

-The syntax for slicing is similar to indexing, the main difference being the use of a column operator `:`.
+The syntax for slicing is similar to indexing, the main difference being the use of a column operator `:` inside the brackets.
 To extract one element from a list, say for example the 3rd element (at index 2), we would use:

 ```{code-cell}
 list_of_strings = [